yanis-dlmr/resistance-fr/README.md

 - dispatcher and embed_builder are now in their own classes
 - logger is now globally setup and each class creates its own logger

+**v0.2** events and cie.

+- events are loaded and the config is reloaded on each valid event

 </details>

 ## 🐛 Bugs and TODO